- Quick acceleration and responsive performance

 Is the Nissan Leaf E-Pedal easy to use?

-The new E-Pedal does take a little getting used to: lift your foot sharply off the throttle, and the car comes to a correspondingly sharp halt.
+The E-Pedal does take a little getting used to: lift your foot sharply off the throttle, and the car comes to a correspondingly sharp halt.
 You soon learn to be gentle with the accelerator, and instinctively start controlling your braking with it.

 Once used to it, you’ll only find yourself resorting to the traditional brake pedal to its left when you need to decelerate unexpectedly suddenly.